Wilhelm Emelé

-Wilhelm Emelé (30 May 1830 Buchen, Odenwald - 11 October 1905 Freiburg im Breisgau) was a German painter of horses, military scenes and hunting scenes.
+Wilhelm Emelé (30 May 1830 – 11 October 1905) was a German painter of horses, military scenes and hunting scenes.

 Biography

+He was born in Buchen, Odenwald.
 He first adopted a military career but studied art with Feodor Dietz at Munich and later at Antwerp and Paris.
 His canvases are noted for exact knowledge of military detail and are spirited in conception, his subjects being military.
 He lived in Vienna after 1861 where he attained great popularity as a painter of equestrian portraits and hunting scenes.
 Afterwards he resided successively in Munich, Berlin, and Karlsruhe.
+He died in Freiburg im Breisgau.